spatigen/vhub/README.md

 **License**:
 ```
-V-HUB is only used for academic research.
+v-HUB is only used for academic research.
 Commercial use in any form is prohibited.
 The copyright of all videos belongs to the video owners.
-If there is any infringement in V-HUB, please email shi_zpeng@sjtu.edu.cn and we will remove it immediately.
+If there is any infringement in v-HUB, please email shi_zpeng@sjtu.edu.cn and we will remove it immediately.
-Without prior approval, you cannot distribute, publish, copy, disseminate, or modify V-HUB in whole or in part.
+Without prior approval, you cannot distribute, publish, copy, disseminate, or modify v-HUB in whole or in part.
 You must strictly comply with the above restrictions.
 ```